ghqor25/fifo-map/README.md

 # Fifo-map

 Simple FIFO behavior map cache using Map(key,value) and Array(for improve fifo performance). \
-If you're usecase can be enough with 'get'(Fast read), 'put'(Put item & FIFO manage when size is full), 'delete'(Invalidate on your own), \
-it will be fast-read choice.
+If your usecase can be enough with 'get'(Fast read), 'put'(Put item & FIFO manage when size is full), 'delete'(Invalidate on your own), it will be fast-read choice.

 ## Memory Usage
-Caching N items: N Map items, N ~ 2N Array items(When using delete() frequently, 2N Array items can be created) \
+Caching N items: N Map items, N ~ 2N Array items(When using delete() frequently, maximum 2N Array items can be created) \

 ## Examples: